-Downtown Salmon Arm staff were invited to the Social Impact Advisory Committee, May 9th because of our concerns regarding the visible increase in homelessness and panhandling within the downtown core.
-The meeting was well attended with representatives from the City of Salmon Arm – Councillor and Staff, SAFE Society, Canadian Mental Health Association, Shuswap Association for Community Living, Shuswap Children’s Association, Family Resource Centre, RCMP, Salvation Army Lighthouse Shelter.
+Downtown Salmon Arm staff were invited to participate in a Social Impact Advisory Committee meeting because of our concerns regarding the visible increase in homelessness and panhandling within the downtown core.
+The Committee has representatives from the City of Salmon Arm – Councillor and Staff, SAFE Society, Canadian Mental Health Association, Shuswap Association for Community Living, Shuswap Children’s Association, Family Resource Centre, Shuswap Immigrant Services Society, RCMP and the Salvation Army Lighthouse Shelter.

 CMHA has created a Shuswap Survival Guide – a listing of services available in our community.
 Please keep this guide available in the event someone you come across needs social services.

 www.heretohelp.bc.ca is another trusted resource on mental health and substance abuse.

 The City of Salmon Arm adopted a Street Solicitation Bylaw #4273.

 Panhandling is regulated in the City of Salmon Arm.
 Aggressive panhandling is not tolerated under the City of Salmon Arm’s bylaws as well as under the BC Safe Streets Act.

 If you have issues with a troublesome panhandler, we encourage you to call Bylaw Services, 250-803-4000 if on public property and the RCMP if on private property.

 1: In this Act, “solicit” means to communicate, in person, using the spoken, written or printed word, a gesture or another means, for the purpose of receiving money or another thing of value, regardless of whether consideration is offered or provided in return.